-Indicator 4.2.1 LS Through culturally appropriate\ engagement\ local communities\ are informed of when, where and how they can comment on and request modification to management activities to the extent necessary to protect their rights.
+Indicator 4.2.1 Through culturally appropriate\ engagement, \ local communities\ are informed when, where and how they can comment on and request modification to management activities to the extent necessary to protect their legal\ and customary rights\.

-Indicator 4.2.2LS The legal\ and customary rights\ of local communities\ are not violated by The Organization\.
+Indicator 4.2.2 The legal\ and customary rights\ of local communities\ to maintain control over management activities are not violated by The Organization\.

-Indicator 4.2.3LS Where evidence exists that legal\ and customary rights\ of local communities\ related to management activities have been violated the situation is corrected, if necessary, through culturally appropriate\ engagement\ and/or through the dispute\ resolution process as required in Criteria\ 1.6 or 4.6.
+Indicator 4.2.3 Where evidence exists that legal\ and customary rights\ of local communities\ have been violated, the situation is corrected, if necessary, through culturally appropriate\ engagement\ and/or through the dispute\ resolution process as required in Criteria\ 1.6 or 4.6.

-Indicator 4.2.4LS Free, prior and informed consent\ is granted by local communities\ prior to management activities that affect their identified rights through a process that includes:
+Indicator 4.2.4 Free, prior and informed consent\ is granted by local communities\ prior to management activities that affect their identified rights through a process that includes:

-- 1) Ensuring local communities\ know their rights and obligations regarding the resource; - 2) Informing the local communities\ of the value of the resource, in economic, social and environmental terms; - Informing the local communities\ of their right to withhold or modify consent to the proposed management activities to the extent necessary to protect their rights, resources, lands and territories\; and - Informing the local communities\ of current and planned forest\ management activities, and of the measures taken to mitigate the negative impacts.
+- 1) Ensuring local communities\ know their rights and obligations regarding the resource; - 2) Informing the local communities\ of the value of the resource, in economic, social and environmental terms; - Informing the local communities\ of their right to withhold or modify consent to the proposed management activities to the extent necessary to protect their rights and resources; and - 4) Informing the local communities\ of the current and future planned forest\ management activities.

-Indicator 4.2.5LS Where the process of Free Prior and Informed Consent\ has not yet resulted in an FPIC\ agreement, The Organization\ and the affected local communities\ are engaged in a mutually agreed FPIC\ process that is advancing, in good faith\ and with which the community is satisfied.
+Indicator 4.2.5 Where the process of Free Prior and Informed Consent\ has not yet resulted in an FPIC\ agreement, The Organization\ and the affected local communities \ are engaged in a mutually agreed FPIC\ process that is advancing, in good faith\ and with which the community is satisfied